 In the middle of the Atlantic, somewhere between the Portuguese mainland and the United States, you’ll find the islands of the Azores.
 Its location at the fault lines of three continental shelves makes this volcanic archipelago a paradise for adventure travellers, with countless caldeiras, volcanoes, reefs, steam vents, and lava tube caves to explore.

-I think it makes for an excellent addition to any Portugal itinerary, as it adds something very different!
+I think it makes for an excellent addition to any itinerary, as it adds something that’s very different from the rest of Portugal.

 The island of Sao Miguel is by far the easiest to travel to, thanks to regular budget flights from Lisbon and Porto.
 It also has plentiful accommodation and transportation options on the island itself.
 The other Azores islands are rather off-the-beaten-track with more challenging travel logistics, but they can be worth the extra planning involved (Pico Island, in particular, is a favorite of mine).